2nd Call for Applications is Now Open!

 How do we select our grantees?

-We aim for a transparent selection process that uses a point-based evaluation system, whose details can be found in the dedicated guides for each track.
+We aim for a transparent selection process that uses a point-based evaluation system, whose details can be found in the dedicated guides for each grant type.

-Please note that in order to strengthen the diversity and international reach of this open call, we aim to limit awards to the same country and seek a balanced gender representation.
-Each track will be evaluated within itself for the fulfilment of these criteria.
+In order to strengthen the diversity and international reach of this open call, we aim to avoid disproportionately awarding applicants from any single country relative to the number of submissions received and aim to prioritise diversity in country representation.
+We will also seek a balanced gender representation.
+Each track will be evaluated independently against the selection criteria.

 About i4A